-As we have seen, being left behind can be terrifying to a young child.
-I was with my 7-month old grandchild a few weeks ago (we spend a lot of time together).
+Being left behind can be terrifying to a young child.
+I was with my 1-year-old grandchild a few weeks ago (we spend a lot of time together).
 We were outside and it was getting dark.
 She wandered off up the driveway.
 I just stood and watched her, keeping my eye on her every second.
 Suddenly she realized she was alone.
 She panicked, screamed, and ran back to me, wrapping her little arms about my leg.
 I picked her up, held her, and comforted her.
 She was happy again.
 Her grandpa had not abandoned her.
 But what about the millions of children who have been abandoned?
 What happens to them?

 Lack of Bonding = Low Self-Esteem

 Allow me to quote Pia Mellody in her great book Facing Love Addiction.
 She said, Love Addicts usually didn't have enough appropriate bonding with their caregivers.
 Caring transmits the messages, 'You're important, you matter, and you are loved,'...when children do not get enough connection and nurture from a parent, they experience serious difficulty with self-esteem.
 Love Addicts usually experienced much deep pain and sadness and an acute sense of loss during childhood, because a part of themselves was denied the opportunity to grow properly when their caregivers failed to take care of them.
 This pain and sadness I call 'the pain of the precious child.'
 It goes very deep and back far beyond the earliest conscious memories.
 As children, Love Addicts experienced enormous fear because they were helpless to create a connection with their caregivers.
 In counseling, they often describe that child fear as a sense of having a loss of their own breath, as if their air supply had been cut off and they were literally dying.
 They also describe being empty because they weren't filled with nurture by their caregivers.
 And because they weren't nurtured for who they were, they had trouble being or liking their natural selves.